 For many, the idea of starting an online business is compelling as there are considerable benefits to owning one.
 However, getting started can be overwhelming if you’ve never created one before.
 It’s tricky to know where to start and, equally as important, how to build for success.

 As a follow-up, I’ll explore and expand on each step in separate articles to provide specific action items that help you get your business up and running for your shot at making money.
-If you’d like me to notify you when I publish those resources, you can sign up here.
+You can sign up here if you’d like me to notify you when I publish those resources.

 Part 1: Foundation

 - Start Earning with Ads & Affiliate Programs